 Balcon de Vertige

-After-breakfast transfer back to St Pierre (if you have stayed in Meyrueis overnight).
 A real contrast today as you explore grottos and the remains of a pre-historic village before walking the fabulous ‘balcon de vertige’ and its colossal vase-shaped rock forms.
-There are no metal ladders or chains to negotiate, so just take your time and enjoy the splendid vistas.
-And it will take longer than the distance would lad you to believe!
+Take your time and enjoy the splendid vistas.
+And it will take longer than the distance would lead you to believe!

 Night in Le Rozier-Peyreleau.